rozek/banglejs-2-analog-clock-construction-kit/README.md

 ![](minimalExample.png)

+Normally, however, a more sophisticated and detailled clock is desired.

-The typical structure of an analog clock looks as follows:
+A more typical structure of an analog clock therefore looks as follows:

 ```
 let Clockwork = require('https://raw.githubusercontent.com/rozek/banglejs-2-simple-clockwork/main/Clockwork.js');